About the Regional Affordable & Fair Housing Roundtable and Summit

 Enterprise New York’s Director of Policy & External Affairs Lorraine Collins said “It was a pleasure to co-convene this group of amazing professionals with the Fair Housing Justice Center.
 The experience far exceeded our expectations, as we witnessed leaders from various organizations and sectors come together to find common ground on potential affordable and fair housing policies that will have a tremendous impact on some of our most vulnerable populations.
 Although our work is far from over, we now have a strong foundation to build upon.”

 We’ve made substantial progress, and there is still a significant opportunity to include partners in the discussion.
-As our year long process comes to a close, the Roundtable hosted a one-day summit in November to present a collective policy agenda to others in the field.
-We hope that by opening our work up to others in the field, we can further discuss these issues, build trust, and expand our coalition.
+In culmination of this year long process, the Roundtable hosted a one-day summit in November 2018, previewing our collective policy agenda, Closing the Divide: Creating Equitable, Inclusive, and Affordable Communities, which has since been published in January 2019.
 The summit featured a keynote address by Isabel Wilkerson, author of The Warmth of Other Suns, the Undesign the Redline exhibit, several panel discussions highlighting the Roundtable’s policy priorities, a networking luncheon, and reception.
 Fred Frieberg added, “We are living in perilous times when public discourse is too often dominated by rhetoric that only deepens our divisions.
 We need to create spaces where reasonable people of all perspectives and backgrounds can work together to find constructive solutions that will garner broad support.”